Thermal Instability in the CGM of $L_{\star}$ Galaxies: Testing "Precipitation" Models with the FIRE Simulations: Discussion

 We begin our discussion with the definition of the term ``thermal instability'' to avoid ambiguity.
 Broadly speaking, a parcel of gas is said to undergo thermal instability if it is perturbed so that its entropy evolves away from the entropy of the surrounding gas instead of returning to its initial value, resulting in co-existence of different gas phases \citep{Field1965, Balbus1986}.
 We note that this definition makes no reference to the scale or amplitude of the perturbation, nor to the thermodynamic state of the unperturbed background.
 Consequently, any runaway cooling that establishes a persistent contrast in entropy with ambient gas is encompassed by this definition of thermal instability.
 In addition, large ($\delta \gtrsim 1$) perturbations can still result in thermal instability even if small-amplitude perturbations are stable according to the linear stability analysis.

-In the previous section we showed that there are ubiquitous density perturbations in the simulated CGM sourced by the cosmological accretion of gas from the IGM, stellar feedback-driven outflows (including from satellite galaxies), tidal interactions, and ram pressure stripping.
-These density perturbations lead to widespread cooling and evolution of gas from the $\sim5\times10^5-10^6\,{\rm K}$ and $n\lesssim10^{-3}{\rm cm}^{-3}$ hot halo into dense, clumpy and filamentary cool gas with $T\sim10^4-10^5\,{\rm K}$.
-Lacking buoyant support, these dense gas parcels fall towards the central galaxy and provide fuel for star formation.
-This is qualitatively consistent with the precipitation scenario, in which the multiphase nature of the observed CGM around galaxies is the result of thermal instability.
+Maps (Figure~\ref{fig:maps}) and radial profiles (Figure~\ref{fig:radpro}) indicate the presence of ubiquitous density perturbations in the simulated CGM.
+A Lagrangian tracking analysis (Figure~\ref{fig:tracks}) demonstrates that these density perturbations lead to widespread cooling of CGM gas from the $\sim 10^5-10^6\,{\rm K}$ and $n\lesssim10^{-3}{\rm cm}^{-3}$ hot halo into dense, clumpy and filamentary cool gas with $T\sim10^4-5\times10^4\,{\rm K}$.
+The spatial distribution of this cool gas (as shown in Figure~\ref{fig:maps}) and its origins (Figure~\ref{fig:K_pdf}) strongly suggest that these perturbations are sourced by the cosmological accretion of gas from the IGM, stellar feedback-driven outflows (including from satellite galaxies), tidal interactions, and ram pressure stripping.
+Many aspects of this process are qualitatively consistent with the precipitation scenario, in which the multiphase nature of the observed CGM around galaxies is the result of thermal instability.
 However, the low-entropy phase in the FIRE-2 simulations does not form from small, isobaric seed perturbations evolving into small clouds, which is often envisioned in linear stability analyses \citep[e.g.,][]{McCourt2012,Choudhury_Sharma2016}.
-Instead, the CGM in the simulated haloes is subjected to density perturbations with a wide range of amplitudes and spatial scales, many of which are beyond the domain of validity encompassed by linear stability analyses.
+Instead, the CGM in the simulated haloes is subjected to density perturbations with a wide range of amplitudes (Figure~\ref{fig:tracks}) and spatial scales (Figures~\ref{fig:maps},~\ref{fig:radpro}) many of which are beyond the domain of validity encompassed by linear stability analyses.

 In the remainder of this section we discuss implications of our results for ``precipitation'' models of the CGM and interpretation of simulation results.
 We also discuss comparisons to previous studies in the literature and the potential effects of simulation resolution on our results.